brunoluiz/crossplane-explorer/README.md

 ![demo gif](./demo.gif)

-`crossplane trace` is a very handy tool, but it is not interactive and it requires a few extra hops when debugging its traced objects.
-This tool provides a terminal based UI, similar to `k9s`, to explore these traces, making it easier to navigate, debug and understand Crossplane objects.
+`crossplane-explorer` provides a terminal based UI (similar to `k9s`) to explore Crossplane traces, making it easier to navigate, debug and understand objects.
+It leverages `crossplane trace` to render the object tree.

 ## ✨ Features